evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ## Performance

 The Tesla Model 3 offers modest performance with a maximum power of 208 kW (283 hp / 279 bhp) and a total torque of 420 Nm (310 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and has a top speed of225 km/h (140 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and has a top speed of 225 km/h (140 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging